23 Sights in Trento, Italy (with Map and Images)

 Explore interesting sights in Trento, Italy.
 Click on a marker on the map to view details about it.
 Underneath is an overview of the sights with images.
 A total of 23 sights are available in Trento, Italy.

-The fortified complex of Mattarello is a set of three Austro-Hungarian fortifications that are part of the Fortress of Trento and are located in Mattarello, a fraction of the municipality of Trento.
-It belongs to the great system of Austrian fortifications on the Italian border and in particular to the complex system of fortifications of the southern front of the Fortress of Trento in the defense sector I. Together with the fort Romagnano served as a barrier of the Adige Valley from the south.
+The fortified complex of Mattarello is a set of three Austro-Hungarian fortifications that are part of the Fortress of Trento and are located in Mattarello, a hamlet of the municipality of Trento.
+It belongs to the great system of Austrian fortifications on the Italian border and in particular to the complex system of fortifications on the southern front of the Fortress of Trento in the defence sector I. Together with the Romagnano fort, it served as a barrier to the Adige Valley from the south.

 2. Palazzo delle Albere